Our war dead must not fall into the trenches of our collective failing memory

 Bishop Mason’s reflection

 All of those who served in the Great War have now died and so remembering them becomes increasingly important.
-They may be known only unto God, but they are our brothers and sisters, nonetheless.
+They may be known only unto God, but they are our brothers and sisters as well.
 The National Memorial Arboretum helps us remember, and does so with much dignity, as do British military cemeteries throughout the world.

 One small constituency we may not immediately call to mind, however, is that of military chaplains.
 In the First World War 179 paid the ultimate price, 36 of whom were Catholic, including Fr Willie Doyle whose cause for canonisation is still proceeding and, please God, will serve as a beacon of priestly heroism.